alcachofass/devotion/README.md

 ## Configuring Player Models

 ```
-set model "visor/pm"             // Sets visor/pm as the player's model
+set model "visor/pm"             // Sets visor/pm as you player model
+set team_model "visor/pm"        // Sets visor/pm as your player model during team games
 set cg_enemyModel "keel/pm"      // Sets _all_ enemies as keel/pm
-set cg_enemyColor "green"        // Sets _all_ enemies as the color "green"
+set cg_enemyColor "green"        // Sets _all_ enemies as the color "green" if bright shells are turned on
-set cg_teamModel "visor"         // In team games, sets _all_ members as "visor" (including your character)
+set cg_teamModel "sarge/default" // In team games, sets _all_ members as sarge/default
-set cg_teamColor ""              // Sets your team's color
+set cg_teamColor ""              // Sets your team's color if bright shells are turned on
 ```

 ## Selecting a HUD